 In addition to admission to the University, all health sciences degree-seeking students must formally apply for admission to the College of Health Professions undergraduate Associate of Science in Health Sciences degree program.
-Applicants must complete SBU admissions requirements for the program and provide a copy of current professional license or certificate, if applicable, and official transcripts of all college courses.
+Applicants must complete SBU admissions requirements for the program and provide a copy of official transcripts of all college courses.
 Admission conference with a member of the Health Sciences faculty is required.
-Admission criteria is subject to change.